-When an officer observes a fire safety concern, he or she shall:
+When an officer observes a fire safety concern, they shall:

-- notify his or her supervisor of the fire safety conditions, who shall then respond to the scene.
-The supervisor shall notify the DCFEMS Fire Liaison Officer (FLO) through the Office of Unified Communications (OUC) of the location and potential life-safety threat. - Members shall also email dcra@dc.gov and cc (copy) mpdcic@dc.gov with the following information: - Location - Violation - CCN - Members shall complete the appropriate field reports and documents.
+- Notify their supervisor of the fire safety conditions, who shall then respond to the scene.
+The supervisor shall notify the DCFEMS Fire Liaison Officer (FLO) through the Office of Unified Communications (OUC) of the location and potential life-safety threat. - Members shall also email dcra@dc.gov and cc (copy) mpdcic@dc.gov with the following information: - Location - Violation - o CCN - Members shall complete the appropriate field reports and documents.